joshvonkorff/Leitner/README.md

 ## How to use the Leitner csv files

-The purpose of this file is to help you learn and memorize some common Python functions used for data science.
+The purpose of these files is to help you learn and memorize some common Python functions used for data science.
 It is essentially a set of flashcards.

 Of course, memorizing these functions does not substitute for learning what they mean and practicing their use; for this, you will need a good course or program in data science.
 (I am learning through the K2 program.)